Internet Access (Children Eligible for Free School Meals) Bill

 Overview

-This bill mandates the UK Secretary of State to ensure all children in England eligible for free school meals have home broadband internet access (minimum 10 Mbps download, 1 Mbps upload) and a suitable device (computer, tablet, etc.) to use it for schoolwork.
-The bill applies to England and Wales.
+This bill mandates the UK Secretary of State to ensure all children in England eligible for free school meals have home broadband internet access (minimum 10 Mbps download, 1 Mbps upload) and suitable devices (computer, tablet etc.) to use it for schoolwork.

 Description

 The Internet Access (Children Eligible for Free School Meals) Bill aims to bridge the digital divide for disadvantaged children.
-It legally obligates the Secretary of State to:
+It legally requires the Secretary of State to take all reasonable steps to provide:

 Government Spending